 Sharjah UAE Travel Guide

-Emirati cuisine mirrors a rich history, influenced by Bedouin traditions, fishing, and trade routes that brought spices from India, Persia, and East Africa.
+Emirati cuisine mirrors a long and storied history, influenced by Bedouin traditions, fishing, and trade routes that brought spices from India, Persia, and East Africa.
 Hospitality is a central role.

 Staple ingredients include rice, meats (lamb, goat, camel, chicken), fresh fish, dates, nuts, saffron, cardamom, turmeric, cinnamon, dried limes (loomi), and ghee.
 Dishes are aromatic and savory, with a subtle balance of sweet and salty notes, generally not overly spicy.